tnagler/kdecopula/README.md

 #> Effective number of parameters: 17.18
 ```

 The output of the function `kdecop` is an object of class `kdecopula` that contains all information collected during the estimation process and summary statistics such as *AIC* or the *effective number of parameters/degrees of freedom*.
-These can also be accessed directly, e.g.n
+These can also be accessed directly, e.g.

 ``` r
 logLik(kde.fit)